Updated: Jul 6, 2021

 How many weddings have you photographed?
 This question is important because you can be a great professional photographer with very little experience photographing weddings which is entirely different from other types of photography.
 A sports photographer is much different from a portrait photographer who is much different from a landscape photographer and so on.
-You want someone with a minimum of 40 weddings under the belt to be your primary photographer.
-In our professional opinion, after photographing 40 weddings, they should have the experience necessary to produce beautiful images consistently.
+You want someone with a minimum of 25 weddings under their belt to be your primary photographer.
+In our professional opinion, after photographing 25 weddings, they should have the experience necessary to produce beautiful images consistently.
 They will have worked in a variety of wedding venues both indoor and outdoor and been exposed to enough challenges to where they feel confident they can handle any situation that may arise.
 You’d be surprised how many people do this part time or have been doing this for a very short time and call themselves a professional.
 Please do yourself a favor and read testimonials and client reviews on websites like weddingwire.com and theknot.com which ensure the reviews are verified and authentic.

 Are the digital High-Res Negatives included?
 This is a question that always comes up and every photographer is different.
 Some photographers will include the full set of digital images, but not provide prints or albums.
-Others might make you spend a certain amount after the wedding in order to get the digital negatives and some might not include them at all.
+Others might make you spend a certain amount after the wedding in order to receive all the digital negatives and some might not include them at all.
 So make sure you find out before you sign that contract so that you don’t have any surprises.